 The tree wasn’t as bent as it looks here.
 I manipulated it digitally to twist the trunk.
 You can see how the barbed wire and the tall grass beyond the fence are bent and curved.

 Perhaps next time you or I have a bad hair day we can imagine we are trees with twigs and branches reaching everywhere.
-It’s ridiculous, just like the worry over hair is ridiculous in a world that needs so much care for so much that is wrong along with all that is right.
+It’s ridiculous.
+The worry over hair is ridiculous in a world that needs so much care for so much that is wrong along with all that is right.
 But as we know, everything we believe is relative to how closely it affects us personally.